sondahl

 Arnold was Elmer’s best friend and the original owner of the land the fountains are on.
 For years it was known as Arnold’s Fountain.
 Soon after Elmer’s death the name was changed to Elmer’s Fountain.

 It's clearly a folk construction from mining parts.
 Although the piping in itself is not particularly attractive, the gracefully sprinkling spray is very nice.
-It's apparent that these fountains (3 really) are fed by either an artesian spring or a pipe up the nearby Gold Creek.
-In either case, the ingenuity it took to craft these fountains to continue for years has to be admired.
+The ingenuity it took to craft these fountains to continue for years has to be admired.

 As you may read in the cement, this is Arnold's fountain.
-Although clearly designed for washing hands and taking a drink, nothing is known by me of the quality or source of the water, but I got this email from someone visiting this website:
+Although clearly designed for washing hands and taking a drink, I have heard it comes out of a small pond and thus may be subject to giardia, but I got this email from someone visiting this website:

 There is also on the site an ore train car, a picnic table, and a small dog house sized log cabin.